 Most commonly, then, equal opportunities has something to do with everyone having the same chance to develop themselves to their full potential.
-Factors such as age, disability, gender, gender identitiy, marital status, race, religion and sexual orientation should not dictate an individual's opportunities.
+Factors such as age, disability, gender, gender identity, marital status, colour, race, ethnic or national origin, religion and sexual orientation should not dictate an individual's opportunities.